Council house: Interwar housing

-A programme of council house building started after the First World War following on from the David Lloyd George’s government’s Housing Act of 1919.
+A programme of council house building started after the First World War following on from the David Lloyd George's government's Housing, Town Planning, &c.
+Act 1919.
 The 'Addison Act' brought in subsidies for council house building and aimed to provide 500,000 "homes fit for heroes" within a three-year period although less than half of this target was met.

 The housing built comprised three-bedroom dwellings with parlour and scullery: larger properties also include a living room.
 The standards are based on the Tudor Walters Report of 1919, and the Design Manual written according to the 1913 building standards.

 In 1923 the Chamberlain Act withdrew subsidies for council houses except for private builders and houses for sale.
 Councils could undertake to build houses and offer these for sale but also to sell off some of their existing properties.
 This was essentially reversed by the incoming Labour government of 1924.
 The Wheatley Act (1924) passed by the new Labour Government introduced higher subsidies for council housing and also allowed for a contribution to be made from the rates.
 The housing revenue account was always separated from the general account.
 This was a major period of council house construction.